Dear Double Trouble,

 Kitten Stalks Other Cats

-I have a 7-month old kitten, Anakin, who I adopted at 4 months of age.
+I have a 7-month-old kitten, Anakin, who I adopted at 4 months of age.
 He was not a stray, but acts like one.
-He attacks our 2-year-old, 20-lb male cat, Sneakers.
+He attacks our 2-year-old, 20 pound male cat, Sneakers.
 Sneakers walks away, but Anakin keeps "stalking" him and starts some very serious cat fights (growling, hissing, biting, and a lot of tearing through the house and rolling down stairs).
 We calm him down by giving him ~15 minute time-outs.

 He also goes wild -- literally -- at the site or smell of food, any kind of food.
 He jumps on counters, knocks the trash can over, tears holes in trash bags to get to the food.
 I have found half-eaten chicken bones all over the house, I know these can be fatal.
 He gets on the table (if we are not quick enough) and takes food off the plate.
 I leave dry food out all day and feed him 1/2 can of wet food twice a day.

 When I had him neutered, they discovered that he had worms, and I thought that have been the culprit, but it has been a month and he is still "starved." - Bewildered